 This Disrupt HR Presentation was titled: Stop Abusing your Managers and Employees with Performance Appraisals.
 The DISRUPT format is really simple.
 Your presentation is 5 minutes, you must have 20 slides, and each slide will change automatically after 15 seconds, in front of over 200 people while being video taped, FUN.

 Need a Speaker?

 Stephen Moulton is President and Talent Management Coach, Author, & Speaker at Action Insight.
-Author of The CEO’s Advantage, 7 Keys for Hiring Extraordinary Leaders, and the forthcoming books Reimagine Leadership, Reimaging Leadership Competencies, and Reimagine Feedback.
+Author of The CEO’s Advantage, 7 Keys for Hiring Extraordinary Leaders, and the forthcoming books Leadership – A Brain Friendly Guide, Leadership Competencies – A Brain Friendly Guide, and Reimagine Feedback.

-There’s an old cliché that “our people are our most important asset,” but unfortunately, that is just not true for many healthcare facilities.
-Apathetic leaders and employees distress patients, cause strife, attract lawsuits, and cost a fortune.
+There’s an old cliché that “our people are our most important asset,” but unfortunately, that is just not true for many organizaions.
+Apathetic leaders and employees turn off customers and patients, cause strife, attract lawsuits, and cost a fortune.

 “The right employees, in the right positions, doing the right things well, are your most important asset.”

 Stephen’s presentations draw upon over 25-years of experience as a Human Resource professional and leader and on going research.
 He has driven domestic and international Human Resource initiatives for large organizations, hospitals and hospital systems.

 “Stephen is a natural speaker.
 His passion for what he does shines through in his presentations.
 He understands the unique needs of healthcare and he delivers informative and engaging presentations.
 He isn’t a professional speaker, he is a professional who speaks, and his high energy level never fails to get participants involved.”Shelli D. Lind, M.A., SPHR, PCC